 1 9 8 2 (UK)

-Later episodes showed a detective breaking down in tears after being demoted, a stake-out to catch a thief as he robbed a duchess, a drunk accusing the cops of beating him up in a van and an officer being reported and suspended for slapping a black youth.
+Later episodes showed a detective breaking down in tears after being demoted back to the uniformed ranks, a stake-out to catch a thief as he robbed a duchess, a drunk accusing the cops of beating him up in a van and an officer being reported and suspended for slapping a black youth.

 In September 1982 there was a five-part sequel called Operation Carter, which showed the same force’s success in rounding up and putting behind bars 29 criminals for a total of 411 years.

-It made a national hero of Detective Chief Inspector Brian Ward, who looked like John Thaw and spoke like Eddie Grundy.
+It made a national hero of Detective Chief Inspector Brian Ward, the man in charge of No 5 Regional Crime Squad who looked like John Thaw and spoke like Eddie Grundy.
 Security had been so tight that Graef and his co-producer Charles Stewart had had to store their films in a fridge at Reading police station until the court trials were over.